stellar/go/exp/services/recoverysigner/README.md

   db                     Run database operations encryption-tink-keyset Run Tink keyset operations serve                  Run the SEP-30 Recovery Signer server

-Use "recoverysigner [command] --help" for more information about a command.
 ```

 ## Usage: serve